UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 When buying a home with a solar PPA, it is crucial to thoroughly review the contract terms, including the rate, remaining term length, and buyout options.

-Falling in love with a home that has solar panels can be a bonus, but if those panels are tied to a PPA, you’re inheriting a financial contract along with the house.
-Before you close the deal, you must perform your due diligence.
-Ask the seller for a copy of the PPA contract immediately.
-You need to verify the remaining term length, the current rate per kWh, and the specific buyout terms.
-Understanding these details will prevent unwanted surprises in your monthly budget after you move in.
+Falling in love with a home that already features solar panels can feel like a massive bonus, but if those panels are tied to a PPA, you are inheriting a complex financial contract along with the house.
+Before you close the deal, you must perform serious due diligence.
+Ask the seller for a complete copy of the original PPA contract immediately.
+You need to verify the remaining term length, current rate per kWh, annual escalator percentage, and specific PPA buyout options.
+Understanding these details will prevent unwanted surprises in your monthly household budget after you move in.

-Additionally, the solar company will likely require you to pass a credit check before they approve the transfer of the agreement.
-This is a standard part of the process, but it adds a layer of complexity to the real estate transaction.
-If you’re preparing for a move, be sure to coordinate with your real estate agent to ensure the PPA transfer is initiated early in the closing process.
-For more tips on setting up services in a new home, check out our resources on moving and utilities.
+Additionally, the solar company will likely require you to pass an independent credit check before they approve the legal transfer of the agreement to your name.
+This is a standard part of the third-party solar process, but it adds a frustrating layer of complexity to the standard real estate transaction.
+If you are preparing for a move, be sure to coordinate closely with your real estate agent to ensure the PPA transfer is initiated early in the closing process.
+For more practical tips on establishing essential services in a new home, check out our resources on moving and utilities.

 Infographic showing a couple selling a home and three options for their solar PPA contract.